 “WordCamp Wilmington was a great success.
 Since it was the first one, it was small with about 75 attendees.
 The sessions were really great, although as a co-organizer I was busy bouncing around everywhere and not able to sit through many full sessions.”

 Last but not least, even our Support Manager has been involved with the community these last days.
-He was leading a three session WordPress Meetup in Cadiz, Spain about ‘How to create a membership site with Toolset’.
-Amit Kvint also had a webinar with the HoyHangouts guys.
-If you want to learn about WooCommerce Multilingual, practice your Spanish and have fun.
-Please be my guest:
+He led a three session WordPress Meetup in Cadiz, Spain about ‘How to create a membership site with Toolset’.

 It is getting colder but this doesn’t mean that WordCamps will slow down.
 On the contrary, we have big news: